 The charming sitting area has been expanded, constructed with floor to ceiling windows to take in views of Doolin overlooking the Atlantic Ocean.
 On a fine day the brick patio feels like an extension of this open, inviting room.

-Doolin Inn serves a delicious breakfast buffet daily.
+Doolin Inn serves a delicious breakfast daily.
 The emphasis on locally sourced ingredients and traditional recipes is evident as you examine both the continental offerings and freshly cooked options of eggs, meats, and potatoes.

 The on-site coffee shop is the perfect spot for an afternoon pick-me-up.
 Enjoy a barista made coffee, rich hot chocolate, or hot tea, along with a slice of home-baked cake or cookie.